jflamy/owlcms-tracker/CREATE_YOUR_OWN.md

 The new system **pulls** data from the Competition Hub and formats it for different display types:

 ```
-Competition Hub (has data from OWLCMS)
+Competition Hub (has data from OWLCMS via WebSocket)
        ↓
 Scoreboard Registry (discovers plugins)
        ↓